Best TV game shows to win cash prizes

 Best UK game shows to win money 2023

-If you'd like to win a big cash prize, these are your best game shows to apply for in the UK:
+If you'd like to win a big cash prize, these are the best game shows to apply for in the UK:

 You compete on Pointless in teams of two – so whether it's your best mate, girlfriend, brother, dad or nan, you'll need to find someone willing to brave the show with you (and preferably someone with different knowledge and interests to you so you can cover more bases).

 Before the show, each question is posed to 100 random people in a survey – for instance, 100 people are asked to name as many Christmas number ones as they can in 100 seconds.

-Your aim to come up with an answer that no one else in that 100 did.
-The number of points you get corresponds to the number of people in that 100 who also got that answer, and the aim is to get the fewest points possible.
+Your goal is to come up with an answer that no one else in that 100 did.
+The number of points you get corresponds to the number of people in that 100 who also got that answer, with the aim being to accumulate as few points as possible.

 In the final round, you must get at least one 'pointless' answer (an answer that no one in the 100 got) to win the jackpot.

 How easy is it to win money?

-In the final round, you are offered five topics to choose from.
-You're then given three sub-categories related to your chosen topic and must provide three answers within 60 seconds – these can be for all sub-categories or just one or two.
+In the final round, you're offered five topics to choose from.
+You're then given three sub-categories related to your chosen topic and must provide three answers within 60 seconds – these can be for all the sub-categories, or just one or two.

 However, the catch is that at this stage, you don't just need a correct answer – you need a pointless one.
 In many cases this can be down to luck as much as your own knowledge – it might be a really strong answer, but if even one person also got it, the money's gone.

 The good thing, though, is that if you don't make it into the final round on your first go, you get to appear on the show a second time to have another stab at it!

 How much can you win on Pointless?